-Applications for admission should be completed in full and sent to the Director of Admissions, Johnson & Wales University, 7150 Montview Boulevard, Denver, Colorado 80220.
+Applications for admission should be completed in full and sent to the Admissions Office, Johnson & Wales University, 7150 Montview Boulevard, Denver, Colorado 80220.

 There is no deadline for submitting applications, but students are advised to apply as early as possible before their intended date of enrollment to ensure full consideration.